defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/24-OSINT.md

 <a href='https://www.snakshare.com'>Found</a>.
 ```

-Lets repeat those steps for the `www` subdomain.
+Repeat those steps for the `www` subdomain.

 ```bash
 host www.snakshare.com